Shadows of Your Black Memory

 Distributed for Swan Isle Press

-In this bildungsroman, Donato Ndongo masterfully exposes the cultural fissures of his native land.
+Now in paperback, Shadows of Your Black Memory masterfully exposes the cultural fissures of Ndongo’s native land.
 “Spanish Guinea” is a heated, sensual landscape with exotic animals and trees, ancient rituals, ghosts, saints, and sinners.
 We come to know the narrator’s extended family, the people of his village, merchants, sorcerers, and Catholic priests; we see them critically at times, even humorously, yet always with compassion and a magical dignity.
 Michael Ugarte’s sensitive translation captures the spirit of the original Spanish prose and makes Ndongo’s powerful, gripping tale available to English-speaking readers for the first time.

 “An Afro-Hispanic Bildungsroman or an exercise in literary syncretism. . . .
 Donato Ndongo's Shadows of Your Black Memory challenges the reader firmly but gently to reflect on his or her own education, the translation and transmission of his or her own cultural values, in a world that is increasingly intermixed and increasingly still in need of human care.
 Ugarte's translation constitutes a small but important step in . . . bringing a compelling work of African literature written in Spanish into a larger international frame.”